variantstudios/westlakewine.com/pages/wines-of-the-week/index.md

 These wines are specifically selected for our FREE weekly Wine Tasting, every Friday from 4 - 7pm.
 This week's features–**&nbsp;Wine for the Labor Day BBQ****.&nbsp;**Stop by Westlake Wine & Spirits today, and shop our great wine selection and variety. &nbsp;Our knowledgeable staff will be glad to help!&nbsp;

-Sale prices good through Tuesday, August 28, 2018
+Sale prices good through Tuesday, September 4, 2018

 &nbsp;